Druthin866/react-music-playlist/README.md

-# React Music Playlist 🎶
+# 🎵 React Music Playlist App

-A simple React app to:
-- Play music from a list
+This is a simple React app for managing and playing songs in a playlist.
+You can:

+- View the currently playing song
-- Navigate to Next/Previous
+- Navigate to the next or previous song
+- Select any song directly
-- Remove songs from playlist
+- Remove songs from the playlist

-## Features
+## 🚀 Features

-- React state management with hooks
+- Built using React
-- Dynamic song removal
-- Visual highlight of the current playing song

-## How to run

-1. Clone the repo
-2. Run `npm install`
-3. Run `npm start`

-Enjoy the music! 🎧
+- Simple, clean UI
+- No external music files or API — just sample song names
+- Fully functional playlist logic

+## 📁 Folder Structure